BNasmith/PTForsyth/PTFWorkofChrist.md

 it become new life by seeing into Christ.
-There are certain circumstances in which we may be entitled to declare that we do not want so many people who glibly say they love Jesus ; we want more people who can really see into Christ.
+There are certain circumstances in which we may be entitled to declare that we do not want so many people who glibly say they love Jesus; we want more people who can really see into Christ.
 We do, of course, want more people who love
-Jesus ; but we want a multitude of more people who are not satisfied with that, but whose love fills them with holy curiosity and compels them habitually to cultivate in the Spirit the power of
+Jesus; but we want a multitude of more people who are not satisfied with that, but whose love fills them with holy curiosity and compels them habitually to cultivate in the Spirit the power of